Nov 15, 2016 | Brad Stewart

 “Why on earth would anyone ever want to go to Québec?”

 By this point in my studies, I was thinking about missions work–both short and long term.
 To get a taste, I wanted to do a P2C missions trip, and going to a country closed to foreign missionaries excited me.
-I had my eye on either East Asia or Desert Rain.

 So how did I wind up spending a summer in Montréal instead?